System Design Space

 hard

-Documentary about AlphaGo's match against Lee Sedol and the breakthrough in artificial intelligence.
+Documentary about AlphaGo's match against Lee Sedol and the engineering system that made the breakthrough possible.

-AlphaGo became a turning point not simply because it beat a human, but because it made the real size of the engineering system behind that outcome impossible to ignore.
+AlphaGo became a turning point not only because it defeated a human, but because it made the true engineering scale behind such a result impossible to ignore.

 Practical value of this chapter